Discovering Intersectional Bias via Directional Alignment in Face Recognition Embeddings: Methodology

-This process repeats until the projection of the most aligned face embedding falls below a predefined threshold ($\tau $).
-By projecting the embeddings onto the latent vector, we capture the extent to which that direction is represented in each image.
-Note that all embeddings are normalized, so the embedding with the largest projection corresponds to the one with the greatest component of $\vec{\bm{v}}$ in its direction.
+Since both embeddings ($\vec{\bm{e}}_k$) and current latent direction ($\vec{\bm{v}}$) are $\ell_2$-normalized, projection equals cosine similarity.
+Note that by projecting the embeddings onto the latent vector, it captures the extent to which that direction is represented in each image.
+Since all embeddings are normalized, the embedding with the largest projection corresponds to the one with the greatest component of $\vec{\bm{v}}$ in its direction.

-We now present the mathematical formulation of the method.
-Let $\mathcal{X}=\{x_i\}_{i=1}^N$ be a dataset of $N$ face images from which we aim extract a semantically consistent group.
-Using a deep feature extractor $\phi(\cdot)$, each image is mapped to a face embedding: